Certified Global Mobility Advisor

 On the one hand, this teaching method offers an individual course where you prepare intensively in your own time and at your own pace and, on the other hand, training in class that focuses on case studies and discussions with teachers and fellow students.
 By so doing, students can obtain advanced knowledge on and insight into the domain of international HR in general and the Global Mobility Function in particular in a relatively short amount of time.

-The eight lectures and online self-study will start in September 2016.
+The eight lectures and online self-study will start in January 2017.
 The lectures will take place once every six weeks, in principle on a Tuesday; the months December, July and August are free.
 The lectures start at 9.30am and end at 5.30pm.
 Preparatory in-depth study materials will be put at your disposal before the lectures.
 The 2017 summer months and the period of September – November are reserved for writing a paper.
-The defence thereof will take place in November 2017.
-The dates for the workshops and defence of the paper have yet to be announced.

 Attendance is mandatory.